 Since graduating from Law School, Timothy has earned a reputation as a tough and relentless litigator on behalf of ordinary Americans.
 He currently focuses his practice on consumer protection, personal injury, and medical malpractice.
 He strives to be a well-rounded litigator that can handle every stage of litigation, including appeals.
 To that end, he has successfully argued on behalf of injured Western New Yorkers at the Second Circuit Court of Appeals on three separate occasions.

 Timothy also maintains a rigorous pro bono schedule.
 Through the Volunteer Lawyers Project, Mr. Hiller spends the last Monday of every month helping vulnerable Western New Yorkers fend off homelessness.
+He is the recipient of the ECBA Volunteer Lawyers Project 2022 Champions for Justice: Attorney of the Morning Award based on his pro bono work at the Buffalo Eviction Court, representing low-income individuals facing eviction.
 He also worked through the Pro Bono Program at the United States District Court for the Western District of New York on behalf of pro se litigants in need of legal help.